National Gallery, London

 History and Trafalgar Square building

-The National Gallery was founded in 1824, housed in a rather small building on Pall Mall, with a view to publicly present a collection of European painting capable to promote art education, as well as to inspire a new generation of British painters.
+The National Gallery was founded in 1824, housed in a rather small building on Pall Mall, with a view to publicly present a collection of European paintings capable to promote art education, as well as inspiring a new generation of British painters.

 Due to the huge success of the museum, and its growing collection, the National Gallery’s trustees took the decision to move the gallery into a new building, on the then-recently built Trafalgar Square, which is the current home of the museum.

 National Gallery, London, the monumental facade on Trafalgar Square.
 Photo © Inexhibit